 So, what are your options?

 All value resorts have ‘motel’ style entrances – that means there’s no internal corridors!
 Instead, you’ll gain access to your room via your own individual, exterior entrance.
 All of ’em also have a nightly Movies Under the Stars, too.
 When it comes to dining, one thing you won’t get is any table-service options – all value resorts have food court style restaurants.
-But don’t let that stop you!
-Most days, after you’ve been traipsing around the parks having the time of your LIFE, all you really need when you get back is a juicy burger and your bed.
 Being quick service, there’s no waiting around either, making it great for kids!

 One thing to note: whilst all of the All Stars resorts sit together on one physical ‘campus’, they don’t actually share any amenities.